- Competitive Analysis

 Locking down a featured snippet (otherwise known as “position zero”) could be the key to being the go-to plumbing company in Fairfax suggested by a potential customer’s digital assistant of choice.

-Voice Search & SEO
+Voice Search Optimization Tips

 In the eyes of some industry experts, the rise of voice search is the end of SEO as we know it.
 However, other major influencers in the SEO world—we included—believe that voice search is changing digital marketing for the better.
 Whether you perceive the glass as half-empty or half-full, you can’t deny that voice search is affecting digital marketing and SEO strategy, whether in good ways or bad ways.